Do I need surgery after an ACL rupture ?

 If it does and continues to do so after a period of rehabilitation, you may be more likely to benefit from surgery.

-2. Consider the type of sports and activities you want to do.
 Surgery is more commonly recommended if you want to return to sports that involve cutting and twisting motions such as AFL, rugby league, netball, skiing and touch football, etc.

-3. Have you also injured your meniscus or other structures ?
 The more structures that are injured along with an ACL injury may indicate that surgery is a preferred option for you.

 Here’s a good video demonstrating a hamstring graft for ACL reconstruction.